protella/chatgpt-bots/README.md

 Python based ChatGPT bot integrations

 ## `Notice`
 The Discord client is a little behind as I've spent the majority of time working on the Slack version.
 It should still work, but it's missing a lot of the functionality included in the Slack version.
 The CLI version is very basic as it's only text based.
+All clients have basic threading support, though individual thread histories are only supported in the Slack client for now.

 ## Description
 ChatBot Integrations for Slack, Discord, and the CLI using Python and OpenAPI's ChatGPT platform.
+This bot is designed around GPT4 and supports GPT4 Vision and Dalle-3.

 ## Getting Started